The Wonder

 7

-Caring well for our mind occurs when we use niceness to feel able to achieve and to feel close to a another (person, pet).
-We’re nice when we’re kind and fair.
+Caring well for our mind occurs when we use niceness to feel able to achieve and to feel close to others (e.g., people, pets).
+Again, we’re nice when we’re kind and fair.
 Ableness and closeness are our basic mental needs.
 Kindness and fairness are the best means of obtaining these needs.

-Thoroughly question the tips and strategies offered in this book, especially when you find them unlike what you thought to be so.
+When you find the tips and strategies offered in this book unlike what you thought to be so, question them, possible with the help of others.

 8

-We feel able when we’re successful or autonomous, and we feel close when we’re connected or involved.
+Once more, we feel able when we’re successful, or autonomous, and we feel close when we’re connected, or involved.

-Caring well for our mind calls for us to see being nice as something we do for ourselves.
+Caring well for our mind calls for us to see being nice as something we do, first and foremost, for ourselves.
 We don’t need to receive niceness to benefit from giving niceness.

-Because kindness and fairness can be contrary to the way the world works, sticking with them requires us to regularly show resolve.
+Because kindness and fairness can be contrary to the way the world works, sticking with them sometimes requires determination.

 9